 - Whether any aggravated or mitigated factors were present felony overview

 Trust Phoenix Criminal Attorney With Your Dangerous Drugs Crime Defense

 The best way to ensure you never face the life-altering consequences for being arrested on a dangerous drug crime charge is to stay away from dangerous drugs altogether.
 However, if you find yourself arrested and charged with a dangerous drug crime, it is essential to consult a defense attorney with proven experience defending dangerous drug crimes of all severities.

 We will not stop fighting for your rights, by making sure that every possible legal option and defense strategy is available to you.
-If you are facing any kind of dangerous drug crime charge in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are facing any kind of dangerous drug crime charge in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.